pritykinlab/gloss-paper-analysis/README.md

 # gloss-paper-analysis
 Companion to Gloss package, holding paper analysis.

 The various folders hold code used to produce various results in the paper.

+`geneset_curation` : This is where code used to collect and preprocess the various genesets in the paper resides.

 The following primarily contain executable *.py files:

 `ulipstic_gut_files` : For uLIPSTIC gut, code used for bootstrapping and tuning Gloss and baseline regression methods.
 Also includes all code for bootstrapping over all simulations made over this data subset.
 `ulipstic_lcmv_files` : For uLIPSTIC LCMV Sys and LN, code used for bootstrapping and tuning Gloss and baseline regression methods.
 Also includes all code for bootstrapping over all simulations made over these subsets.